TinyCircuits/Thumby-Website/docs/Blockly/Simplest-Game.md

 ## Adding Sounds

-Sounds are a great way to make your game have a more interesting experience.
+Sounds are a great way to make your game a more interesting experience.
 Little beeps can go a long way!
 They can also be a part of how the game works.

 It would be really nice to have a quick little beep every time the "^" symbol moves, and have the beeping go faster as it moves faster.
 That could help players get into the rhythm of this game!

-It's would also be nicer if you immediately knew when you missed the "X", rather than only knowing after seeing the "^" slow down.
+It would also be nicer if you immediately knew when you missed the "X", rather than only knowing after seeing the "^" slow down.
 A long beep that stops the game for a bit would help with that.

-Take a quick look in the *Audio* category of the toolbox.
+Take a quick look in the **Audio** category of the toolbox.
 There are two main blocks that make sounds.
 One will trigger a sound playing in the background while continuing the game loop, and the other will pause the game loop until the sound finishes playing.

 Both sound blocks take two values.
 The first is the tone.
 Higher tone numbers have a high pitch, while lower ones have a low hum.
 People can only hear between about 20 Hz and 20,000 Hz.
+To get an idea of what some Hz values may sound like, you can find many YouTube videos that feature the spectrum of sounds:

+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/qNf9nzvnd1k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-The second value is the duration, which is how long the sound should play for.
-This duration number is in milliseconds, so if you want to have a sound play for a second, you would put the duration to 1000.
-In most games, playing a beep for a full second is very long time, and you will often have duration values that are much lower than 1000.
+The second value in the sound block is the duration of how long the sound should play.
+This duration number is in milliseconds, so if you want to have a sound play for a second, you would set the duration to 1000.
+In most games, playing a beep for a full second is very long time.
+You will often have duration values that are much lower than 1000.

-Let's start by making the quick little beep every time the "^" symbol moves:
+Let's start by making the quick little beep sound effect every time the "^" symbol moves:

 * Grab a new <img src="../../images/editor-blockly-sound-block.png" alt="[sound]" style="height:2.0em"> block from the **Audio** category and place it inside the very bottom of your game loop.
 * Change the duration value from "1000" ms to "10" ms so that the beep is nice and quick.